go-sql-driver/mysql/README.md

 Default:        false
 ```

 Allow multiple statements in one query.
-While this allows batch queries, it also greatly increases the risk of SQL injections.
-Only the result of the first query is returned, all other results are silently discarded.
+This can be used to bach multiple queries.
+Use [Rows.NextResultSet()](https://pkg.go.dev/database/sql#Rows.NextResultSet) to get result of the second and subsequent queries.

-When `multiStatements` is used, `?` parameters must only be used in the first statement.
+When `multiStatements` is used, `?` parameters must only be used in the first statement. [interpolateParams](#interpolateparams) can be used to avoid this limitation unless prepared statement is used explicitly.

 ##### `parseTime`